About

 I continue to pursue advanced training opportunities, and my certifications require that I earn Continuing Education Credits (CEUs) from approved experts each year.

-I haven’t always been a positive trainer (I’m what dog people call a ‘cross over trainer’) but today I believe in and am dedicated to following methods that are founded on the idea that dogs are doing the best they can, with the information we give them .My goal is to teach both you and your dog the skills you need to cooperate more effectively in the modern world.
+I haven’t always been a trainer that was focused on positive reinforcement (I’m what dog people call a ‘cross over trainer’) but today I believe in and am dedicated to following methods that are founded on the idea that dogs are doing the best they can, in their current environment, with the information we give them.
+My goal is to teach both you and your dog the skills you need to cooperate more effectively in the modern world.

 That’s why I follow the guidelines outlined by the International Association of Animal Behavior Consultants (IAABC), including LIMA: Least Invasive, Minimally Aversive and the Humane Hierarchy of Behavioral Change.